code-and-effect/effective_website/TALK.md

 - routes.rb
   - talk about resources

+- Tests controller
+TIME SAVER: Have a secret endpoint that you can can test your app

-POP QUIZ: What are the 7 restful routes?
+POP QUIZ: What are the 7 restful routes? or the 7 CRUD actions

 https://guides.rubyonrails.org/routing.html#crud-verbs-and-actions